faysoserious/react-class-components-project/README.md

    2. Passed information from parent components (App) to child components (BusinessList, Business)
 3. Setting the State of Ravenous Components
    1. Setting state and handling state changes of SearchBar component.
       - Add a SearchBar Constructor
       - Get a Sort Option's Class
       - Handle a Change in Sort Option
       - Set the Class Name of a Sort Option
-4. Interacting with the Yelp API
+4. Connect with the Yelp API, fetch the search result.

-### Understand user needs
+5. Hide the API key before push to github.
+Refer to [this page](https://stackoverflow.com/questions/48699820/how-do-i-hide-api-key-in-create-react-app).
+According to the question on stackoverflow, it is not the best solution to hide API key using method like this. **Nothing is secure on the client-side.**

-- As a user, I should be able to search for restaurants
+## Current issues

-- As a user, I should be able to view a list of restaurants returned by the Yelp API
+1. When Resturant name is too long, then it will enlarge the description element, so the line was broken.
-- As a user, I should be able to sort through restaurants using a filter
+2. The location has to be precise city names, otherwise will not show result.

 ## Getting Started with Create React App